jskonhovd/sklearn_mempy/talk.md

 # Machine Learning
 ## Types
 * Supervised Learning
-  * Supervised Learning is ...
+	* Supervised Learning is the task of inferring a function from labeled training data.
 * Unsupervised Learning
-  * Unsupervised Learning is ...
+	* Unsupervised Learning is the tasks of finding hidden structure in unlabeled data.
 * Reenforcement Learning
-  * Reenforcement Learning is ...
+	* Reenforcement Learning is concerned with how agents ought to take actions in an environment as to maximize some notion of cumulative reward.

 ## Some Boring, but important Definitions.
 * Inductive Bias
 	* The inductive bias of a learning algorithm is the set of assumptions that the learner uses to predict outputs given inputs that it has not encountered.
 	* Occam's Razor assumes that the hypotheses with the fewest assumptions should be selected.
 * Cross-validation
 	* The basic idea of Cross-validation to leave out some of the data when fitting the model.

 ## Scikit-learn
 * Scikit-learn is a set of simple and efficient tools for data mining and data analysis.
 * Uses Python!!!
 * [http://scikit-learn.org/](http://scikit-learn.org/)

-# Supervised Learning: Scikit-learn
+# Supervised Learning

 ## Decision Trees
 * Decision Tree learning is a method for approximating discrete-valued target functions, in which the learned function is represented a decision tree.
 * Maximize Information Gain
-  * Information Gain measures how well a given attribute separates the training examples according to their target classifcation.
+	* Information Gain measures how well a given attribute separates the training examples according to their target classification.

 ## Decision Trees: Example
     import numpy as np